Peter Hyballa: NEC

 In May 2016, Eredivisie club NEC announced that Hyballa would become manager of the club from the summer, signing a two-year contract.

-Hyballa immediately stood out for his fanatical way of coaching, his controversial statements in interviews and behavior during matches.
+Hyballa immediately stood out for his highly energetic and modern way of coaching, his high-pressing style football and extreme motivational behavior during matches.
 Hyballa managed to keep the team in mid-table during the first half of the season, but the team would experience a drop after the winter break.
 Despite this, the club hinted at a contract extension, praising Hyballa's handling of players, personality and drive.
 After the team ended up in the relegation zone after successive defeats, the board offered to place a more experienced manager alongside him in April 2017.
 Hyballa declined the offer, which he saw as "panic football".
 On 22 April, after a defeat against Excelsior, the team were met by angry fans.
 Hyballa addressed the fans on behalf of the club and managed to turn the situation around.

 Two days later, on 24 April 2017, he was dismissed, two matches prior to the end of the competition, due to poor results and imminent relegation.

 DAC Dunajská Streda

 The German Football Association announced in May 2018 that Hyballa would become a teacher at the German coaching course.
 However, he broke the contract in July 2018, after he was appointed head coach of Slovak Super Liga club DAC Dunajská Streda.
 He managed to lead the club to a position as runner-up in the 2018–19 season – their highest finish in 16 years.

-There he was fired in January 2020 due to disagreements over a contract extension.
+He departed the club in January 2020 after failing to reach an agreement for a contract extension.

 NAC Breda

 He coached NAC Breda between February and July 2020, as the successor to Ruud Brood.
-He would eventually leave after five months following a conflict with technical director Tom van den Abbeele.
+He would eventually leave after five months.

 Wisła Kraków

 On 3 December 2020, he signed a contract with the Polish Ekstraklasa side Wisła Kraków.
 On 14 May 2021 the Polish club announced that they had parted ways with Hyballa.
-The parting was preceded by a conflict with club legends Kazimierz Kmiecik and Jakub Błaszczykowski; the coach's results were also disappointing as Wisła was third from the bottom in the league standing when he left.